-Set forth below are biographies for each of our directors, accompanied by descriptions of some of their key skills and experiences.
+Set forth below are biographies for each of our director nominees and continuing directors, accompanied by descriptions of some of their key skills and experiences.
 The absence of any given category of key skills or experiences from the list preceding a director's biography does not necessarily signify a lack of qualification in any such category.
+Following this Annual Meeting, all of our directors will stand for election for one-year terms thereafter and our Board will be fully declassified.